IRLL/HIPPO_Gym/README.md

     python3 trial.py
     ```

-The trial.py is the most important aspect of HippoGym, as it allows you to custom tailor your experiment to how it to be.
+trial.py is the most important aspect of HippoGym, as it allows you to custom tailor your experiment to exactly how you desire.

-Usually in the `__init__` method is where researchers tend to specify how they want their experiment to be:
+Usually in the `__init__` method is where researchers tend to specify their preferred experiment configuration:

 ```python
 class Trial():